Employment law- holidays

 What is my holiday entitlement?

-You are entitled to a minimum of 5.6 weeks paid holiday each year (equal to 28 days including Bank Holidays), although you may be offered more than this in your contract of employment.
+You are entitled to a minimum of 5.6 weeks paid holiday each year.
+This is equal to 5 weeks, 3 days, or 28 days including Bank Holidays.
+You may, of course, be entitled to more than this it is provided for in your contract of employment.
 You must take holidays when it is convenient with your employer- there is no absolute right to take the holiday times of your choosing.

 You cannot decide to take payment in lieu of holiday unless your employment has terminated in which case you are entitled to any accrued but untaken holiday for that year.
 Your employer may stipulate that your remaining annual leave is to be taken during your notice period, assuming you are working this or on garden leave.

 If you are sick during a pre-booked holiday, you may in some circumstances be able to claim back the holiday time for the period that you were sick, and even roll that extra time into next year’s holiday allowance.
 You would have to provide suitable evidence to your employer of your sickness.

 How much notice do I need to give my employer before I take my holidays?

 The general notice period for taking leave is at least twice as long as the amount of leave you want to take (unless there is a more informal arrangement with your employer or your contract of employment says otherwise).
 For example, you need to give 2 weeks notice for 1 week’s leave, or 2 days’ notice for 1 day’s leave- unless your contract says something different.

 Although your employer can refuse to give you holiday leave at a certain time, they cannot refuse to let you take your minimum leave entitlement of 28 days for the year.